landsurveyorsunited/flex-twittersearch-widget/README.md

 ###Option #2: Deploy Immediately Option

-The bin-release folder contains a precompiled version of the widget that's ready to be dropped onto a web server.
+The precompiled folder of the repo contains a precompiled version of the widget that's ready to be dropped onto a web server.
 You'll still need to configure twittersearch.xml, FlexViewer's config.xml, and set up the OAuth proxy.

 ##Configuring and Testing the OAuth Proxy (REQUIRED)